 Our membership structure reflects the fact that water jetting is vital across a range of industrial sectors and involves people and organisations with different technical and financial interests.

 WATER JETTING CONTRACTOR

-A water jetting contractor is defined as a company or organisation engaged in high pressure water jetting as a bona-fide contractor.
+A water jetting contractor is defined as a bona fide company or organisation engaged in high and ultra-high pressure water jetting - for example by securing commercial contracts to deliver these services.